Victor Vaz

 2025

 Pecci F, Thummalapalli R, Alden S, Ricciuti B, Alessi J, Elkrief A, Rizvi H, Wang X, Jeng M, Egger J, Vaz V, Barrichello A, Lamberti G, Di Federico A, Santo V, Rossato de Almeida G, Gandhi M, Clark P, Nishino M, Johnson B, Hellmann M, Schoenfeld A, Awad M. Factors Associated with Disease Progression after Discontinuation of Immune Checkpoint Inhibitors for Immune-Related Toxicity in Patients with Advanced Non-Small Cell Lung Cancer.
 Clinical Cancer Research 2025, 31: 2413-2425.
-PMID: 40247431, DOI: 10.1158/1078-0432.ccr-24-2990.Peer-Reviewed Original ResearchConceptsImmune-related adverse eventsAdvanced non-small cell lung cancerNon-small cell lung cancerImmune checkpoint inhibitorsDiscontinuation of immune checkpoint inhibitorsDiscontinued immune checkpoint inhibitorFactors associated with disease progressionCell lung cancerLonger treatment durationTreatment durationCheckpoint inhibitorsNonsquamous histologyPD-L1Overall survivalLung cancerDisease progressionLong-term disease controlImmune-related toxicitiesProgression-free survivalResponse/partial responseICI treatmentImmunosuppressive agentsMedian durationClinicopathological dataDiscontinued treatmentTumor Immunophenotypic Correlates in Patients Aged 80 Years or Older With Non-Small Cell Lung Cancer and Outcomes to First-Line Pembrolizumab in PD-L1 High (≥50%) Patients
+PMID: 40247431, PMCID: PMC12709584, DOI: 10.1158/1078-0432.ccr-24-2990.Peer-Reviewed Original ResearchConceptsImmune-related adverse eventsAdvanced non-small cell lung cancerNon-small cell lung cancerImmune checkpoint inhibitorsDiscontinuation of immune checkpoint inhibitorsDiscontinued immune checkpoint inhibitorFactors associated with disease progressionCell lung cancerLonger treatment durationTreatment durationCheckpoint inhibitorsNonsquamous histologyPD-L1Overall survivalLung cancerDisease progressionLong-term disease controlImmune-related toxicitiesProgression-free survivalResponse/partial responseICI treatmentImmunosuppressive agentsMedian durationClinicopathological dataDiscontinued treatmentTumor Immunophenotypic Correlates in Patients Aged 80 Years or Older With Non-Small Cell Lung Cancer and Outcomes to First-Line Pembrolizumab in PD-L1 High (≥50%) Patients

 Barrichello A, Elkrief A, Ricciuti B, Ganta T, Marron T, Wang X, Lotter W, Lindsay J, Santo V, Cortellini A, Sharma B, Felt K, Pfaff K, Lamberti G, Pecci F, Federico A, Makarem M, Gandhi M, Nguyen T, Haradon D, Vaz V, Johnson B, Debnath N, Wang Y, Kuang A, Saeed A, Radford M, Lovly C, Nebhan C, Pinato D, Rodig S, Schoenfeld A, Awad M, Alessi J, Naqash A. Tumor Immunophenotypic Correlates in Patients Aged 80 Years or Older With Non-Small Cell Lung Cancer and Outcomes to First-Line Pembrolizumab in PD-L1 High (≥50%) Patients.
 Clinical Lung Cancer 2025, 26: 288-298.e8.
 PMID: 40021433, DOI: 10.1016/j.cllc.2025.01.014.Peer-Reviewed Original ResearchMeSH KeywordsAgedAged, 80 and overAntibodies, Monoclonal, HumanizedAntineoplastic Agents, ImmunologicalB7-H1 AntigenBiomarkers, TumorCarcinoma, Non-Small-Cell LungFemaleFollow-Up StudiesHumansImmunophenotypingLung NeoplasmsMaleMiddle AgedPrognosisRetrospective StudiesSurvival RateTumor MicroenvironmentConceptsNon-small cell lung cancerFirst-line pembrolizumabAdvanced non-small cell lung cancerPD-L1-highTumor proportion scoreSecond-line therapyCell lung cancerPD-L1Tumor microenvironmentCohort CCohort BCohort AYounger patientsNon-smallLung cancerPD-L1 tumor proportion scoreMedian progression-free survivalNon-small cell lung cancer cohortsShorter median overall survivalMedian overall survivalProgression-free survivalImmune checkpoint proteinsImmune cell subsetsIntratumoral FOXP3Pembrolizumab efficacy